The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Experiments

 We ablate the two alignment mechanisms in our framework: (i) \emph{implicit alignment} via payoff-biased social learning (agents observe peers’ outcomes and may imitate higher-payoff strategies) and (ii) \emph{explicit alignment} via the \emph{propose}$\to$\emph{vote} procedure (a shared group norm broadcast to all agents) to assess their separate and joint effects on cooperation.

-Specifically, we compare three reduced variants against the full model: \emph{(A) Only Social Learning (OSL):} agents imitate higher-payoff peers but no group norm is shared; \emph{(B) Only Group Decision (OGD):} agents vote on a common norm but cannot imitate peers; and \emph{(C) Neither:} both channels are removed, so agents act based only on their individual history and environmental feedback.
+Specifically, we compare three reduced variants against the full model (\emph{Full} denotes the configuration with both payoff-biased social learning and propose$\to$vote explicit norm adoption. ): \emph{(A) Only Social Learning (OSL):} agents imitate higher-payoff peers but no group norm is shared; \emph{(B) Only Group Decision (OGD):} agents vote on a common norm but cannot imitate peers; and \emph{(C) Neither:} both channels are removed, so agents act based only on their individual history and environmental feedback.
 All other parameters match the main simulations.
 Survival time (over $n\!=\!10$ trials per condition) is shown in \figref{fig:ablation} and \figref{fig:ablation_qwen}.

 \paragraph{Absence of alignment} When both channels are removed (\textit{Neither}), societies consistently show the lowest survival times ($\overline{T_s}_{\text{Neither}} = 16.22$) across environments and priors ($\overline{T_s} = 20.98, t\left(898\right) = -2.78, p = 0.006$), confirming that some form of alignment, implicit or explicit, is necessary to sustain cooperation.
-This establishes that coordination mechanisms, rather than individual adaptation alone, are key to stability.
+That is, coordination mechanisms, rather than individual adaptation alone, are key to stability.

 \paragraph{Only group decision (no social learning)} Suppressing social learning while retaining the group-voting mechanism (\textit{OGD}) reveals that explicit alignment alone can sustain cooperation.
 Notably, explicit alignment sometimes even outperforms the full system, particularly in societies with selfish priors ($\overline{T_s}_{\text{OGD}, \text{selfish}} = 38.21, \overline{T_s}_{\text{OGD}} = 27.1, t\left(238\right) = 3.44, p < 0.001$), suggesting that the social-learning channel can reintroduce volatility when the population’s prior incentives are self-interested.